 |School||Standardized Tests Accepted During the AACPMAS Cycle||Last MCAT Test Date Prior to Fall Start Date|

-The American Association of Colleges of Podiatric Medicine Application Service (AACPMAS) allows podiatric medical applicants to use a single web-based application and one set of transcripts to apply to all nine of the schools and colleges of podiatric medicine.
+The American Association of Colleges of Podiatric Medicine Application Service (AACPMAS) allows podiatric medical applicants to use a single web-based application and one set of transcripts to apply to all eleven of the schools and colleges of podiatric medicine.

 Applicants complete one application and submit it with corresponding materials to the centralized service.
 AACPMAS verifies the application’s components for accuracy, calculates the applicant’s grade point average (GPA) and delivers the materials to the podiatric schools and colleges that the applicant designates.

 For the 2023 AACPMAS cycle, the fee for the initial application and first designated college is $190.
 An additional $55 is added for each additional designation at the time of submission.
 Additional designations after the initial submission of the application are $65 for each additional designation.

 If you need to contact AACPMAS Customer Service: